Tottenham appoint Mourinho as new manager | Goal.com

 "We believe he will bring energy and belief to the dressing room."

-Domestically, the Portuguese manager has found a way to win wherever he's gone, even winning the Europa League with Manchester United in 2017.
+Despite his dismissal from Manchester United in December 2018, Mourinho still managed to win the Europa League and Carabao Cup during his two-and-a-half-year spell with the Red Devils.

-Tottenham next travel to West Ham for a Premier League clash on Saturday with Mourinho expected to watch over his first training session later on Wednesday.
+The former Real Madrid manager's first match as Spurs boss will see him face West Ham in the Premier League on Saturday, while it's expected the Portuguese will watch over his first training session later on Wednesday.

-Spurs have failed to win their last five league matches and currently find themselves 11 points shy of the top four.